llvm/llvm-project/llvm/docs/LangRef.rst

 operation can assume that NaNs are not present in the input vector.

-It is deprecated, since the different order of inputs may produce different outputs, and it is hard to optimize with Vector or SIMD extensions.
+It is deprecated, since the different order of inputs may produce different outputs, and it is hard to optimize with vector or SIMD extensions.
 Use '``llvm.vector.reduce.fmaximum``' or '``llvm.vector.reduce.fmaximumnum``' instead.

 Arguments: